Did you know that 84% of employees expect companies to provide learning and development (L&D) opportunities?

 Tactics to design for long-term retention

 While video is no doubt a great medium, how you design it can determine whether information sticks.
-According to Matt, L&D teams need to create videos with not just instruction in mind but also retention.
+According to Matt, L&D teams need to create videos with retention in mind, not just instruction.

 Here are some tips to help you do that: